ninono12345/chat/README.md

+To run client side unittest first start server on localhost with port 8000\n python server.py localhost 8000\n then run python test_client.py\n\n\n
 Instructions:

-launch server.py and then connect to it as many clients as you like:
+launch server.py and then connect to it as many clients as you like:\n
+\n

-python server.py <listener_ip> <listener_port>
+python server.py <listener_ip> <listener_port>\n
-python client.py <server_ip> <server_port>
+python client.py <server_ip> <server_port>\n\n

-example:
+example:\n

-python server.py localhost 8000
+python server.py localhost 8000\n
-python client.py localhost 8000
+python client.py localhost 8000\n
+\n\n\n

-Once connected select your username and groupname
+Once connected select your username and groupname\n
-If you are the first user to connect to the group, you become an admin If another user connects to the group, the admin has to approve the connection by typing /2 and username An admin can kick a user by /8 and username
+If you are the first user to connect to the group, you become an admin\n If another user connects to the group, the admin has to approve the connection by typing /2 and username\n An admin can kick a user by /8 and username\n
-Once a user sends a message the entire group receives the same message If user isn't part of the group the message doesn't get sent out Users may disconnect by typing /3 or with Ctrl+C
+Once a user sends a message the entire group receives the same message\n If user isn't part of the group the message doesn't get sent out\n Users may disconnect by typing /3 or with Ctrl+C\n
-The server may only disconnect by typing stop!!! otherwise data will not be saved Group data admin, members, join requests message history are saved to group_data.json and reloaded once the server restarts, for each newly connected member the chat history gets printed
+The server may only disconnect by typing stop!!! otherwise data will not be saved\n Group data admin, members, join requests message history are saved to group_data.json and reloaded once the server restarts, for each newly connected member the chat history gets printed\n
+\n

-/1 prints a list of usernames waiting for permission to join /2 approve connection
+/1 prints a list of usernames waiting for permission to join\n /2 approve connection\n
-/3 disconnect
+/3 disconnect\n
-/4 prints a list of all members
+/4 prints a list of all members\n
-/5 prints a list of online members
+/5 prints a list of online members\n
-/8 kick user
+/8 kick user\n

-to clear all groups histories, type clear_all_data from the server side or delete the group_data.json file
+to clear all groups histories, type clear_all_data from the server side or delete the group_data.json file\n\n

 This app is made bug free, but to add new features, one has to be very carefull
+\n\n\n